 I ran for Council in 2017 in large part because I felt citizens were being overlooked.
-As communication has continued to improve and the public is being given a voice, we have seen an increased interest in city government.
+During my first term, my work on improving communication has given the public a voice and we have seen an increased interest in city government.
 I believe this has led to better decisions for everyone.
-However, many of the issues I campaigned on still remain and need constant vigilance.
+However, many of the issues I campaigned on still remain and need constant vigilance during my second term.

 My goals are to...